BookingSync/bookingsync-api-docs/content/guides/secure-payments-by-bookingsync.md

 * Create a tentative booking
 * Create a tentative instant booking payment
-* Send credit card data and payment id to our PCI DSS platform for executing payment, which will confirm both booking and payment if the payment is successfully executed
+* Send credit card data and payment id to our PCI DSS compliant payment platform for executing the payment, which will confirm both booking and payment if the payment is successfully executed

 Let's focus on each point separately.

 ## Creating A Tentative Booking

-Instant Booking flow requires payment to confirm the booking, so we recommend creating a tentative booking and leaving the confirmation to our PCI DSS platform.
+Instant Booking flow requires payment to confirm the booking, so we recommend creating a tentative booking and leaving the confirmation to our PCI DSS compliant platform.
 The confirmation process should take up to few minutes, so we recommend to set tentative expire date to 5 or 10 minutes from now.
 To create a tentative booking you need to provide 2 params (besides the requires one):

 * tentative_expires_at - to set the expiry date
 * booked - set it to `false`

-You can find more about the bookings' attributes and how to create them [here](/reference/endpoints/bookings/).
+You can find more about the bookings' attributes and how to create them in the [bookings endpoint documentation](/reference/endpoints/bookings/).

 ## Creating A Tentative Payment

 Another step would be creating a tentative payment (i.e. not confirmed payment) of `instant-booking` kind for the given booking.
 This payment will get confirmed once the successful credit card payment is executed.
 Here the essential attributes you need to provide for such payment:

 * amount_in_cents - amount in cents for the payment that will be charged
-* currency -  currency of the payment
+* currency -  currency of the payment (must be the same as booking's currency)
 * kind - use `instant-booking`

 We also recommend including more details like `fullname`, `email`, `zip` and other address related field.

-You can find more about the payments' attributes and how to create them [here](/reference/endpoints/payments/).
+You can find more about the payments' attributes and how to create themin the  [payments endpoint documentation](/reference/endpoints/payments/).

 ## Executing Payment

-Once you have created a payment, you need to take its id and collect the credit card data.
+Once you have created a payment, you need to execute the payment using its id and the credit card data.

-The URL of our PCI DSS platform for executing credit card payments is the following: `https://secure.bookingsync.com/api/bookingsync/instant_bookings`.
+The URL of our PCI DSS compliant payment platform for executing credit card payments is the following: `https://secure.bookingsync.com/api/bookingsync/instant_bookings`.

 To execute the payment you need to provide the following attributes: